Table of contents

 1. From the PowerShell prompt, type Set-AdfsProperties -EnableRelayStateForIdpInitiatedSignOn $true.

-2. From the Windows Run dialog box, type %windir%\ADFS\Microsoft.IdentityServer.msc to open the AD FS Management Application.
+2. From the Windows Run dialog, type %windir%\ADFS\Microsoft.IdentityServer.msc to open the AD FS Management Application.

 3. On the left side of the application under AD FS, select the Relying Party Trusts folder.